kubernetes-sigs/kubebuilder/docs/book/basics/project_creation_and_structure.md

 For more information on API Group, Version and Kinds, see the *What is a Resource* chapter.

 {% panel style="info", title="Generated code" %}
-Kubebuilder generates boilerplate code to add required types and register APIs in this package.
-Boilerplate code is written to `zz_generated.*` files, and should only be written by kubebuilder.
+Kubebuilder will generate boilerplate code required for Resources by running `kubebuilder generate`.
+The generated files are named `zz_generated.*`.
 {% endpanel %}

 ##### pkg/controller/...